 Orisha Yemoja: goddess of the Ocean

-Yemoja also spelt Yemọja or Yemayá, is one of the most revered and nurturing Orishas in the Yoruba religion.
+Yemoja, also spelt Yemọja or Yemayá, is one of the most revered and nurturing Orishas in the Yoruba religion.
 She is known as the goddess of the Ocean, motherhood, and fertility.
-She embodies the essence of life, love, and compassion and is often depicted as a maternal figure who nurtures all living things, much like the waters she governs.
+She embodies the essence of life, love, and compassion and is often depicted as a maternal figure who nurtures all living things.

-Yemoja is associated with the vast, life-giving oceans and rivers, which symbolize her boundless, nurturing energy and her ability to cleanse and heal.
+Yemoja is associated with the vast, life-giving oceans and rivers.
+This symbolises her boundless, nurturing energy and her ability to cleanse and heal.

 In Yoruba mythology, Yemoja is said to have birthed many of the Orishas, making her a central figure in the pantheon and a symbol of creation and sustenance.